Algebraicity of the Metric Tangent Cones and Equivariant K-stability: Preliminaries

 We will need a relation between the normalized volume and the normalized multiplicity of a graded sequence of ideals. \begin{prop}[\cite{Liu16}] If $x\in (X,D)$ is an $n$-dimensional klt singularity, then we have

-where $\fb_{\bullet}$ runs over all graded sequence of primary ideals cosupported at $x$. \end{prop} We now state some central results from our previous works and refer to the next section for the notations of a log Fano cone (see Definition \ref{d-logfanocone}) and the stability on it (see e.g. Definition \ref{d-ksemiSE}).
+where $\fb_{\bullet}$ runs over all graded sequence of primary ideals cosupported at $x$. \end{prop} We now state some central results from our previous works and refer to the next section for the notations of log Fano cones (see Definition \ref{d-logfanocone}) and their K-stability (see e.g. Definition \ref{d-semicone}).